Neutrino Oscillations and Neapolitan Ice Cream

 Eigenstates

-The dreaded prefix of any non-mathematician who had to take an introduction to linear algebra course: Eigen-.
+What I'm told is the dreaded prefix of any non-mathematician who had to take an introduction to linear algebra course: Eigen-.
 The prefix means, approximately, "own" or "characteristic".
 In an introductory course, it's used with eigenvalues and eigenvectors of a matrix.

 Neutrinos